Why you should care

 Kadyrov insists he is innocent and has even looked to Hollywood to burnish his public image.
 He paid Hilary Swank, Seal and Jean-Claude Van Damme to attend his birthday party in 2011 and broadcast the celebrations.
 Swank fired her entire staff when she learned of Kadyrov’s human rights abuses.
 Oops!
 (Heard of Google, Hil?)
 This past spring he was still in the company of celebrities, posing with his tiny cat, Chanel, and Miss Elizabeth Hurley.

-The Chechen leader wears tracksuits to official meetings, carries a gold-plated gun, and owns a private zoo where he lets his tigers loose on the exotic birds so he can watch them scream.
+He carries a gold-plated gun and owns a private zoo where he lets his tigers loose on the exotic birds so he can watch them scream.

 While he confronts the challenges of governing an impoverished nation and deflecting charges of brutality and corruption, Kadyrov has taken his PR campaign online and established himself as an unlikely Internet star.
 He blogs and tweets and has more than 184,000 followers on Instagram, the forum he chose when the ethnic Chechen Tsarnaev brothers were named as suspects in the Boston Marathon bombing.
 He posted in Russian that the brothers “grew up in the United States, their attitudes and beliefs were formed there [and] [i]t is necessary to seek the roots of evil in America.”